michaelaclark19/Glob2Loc/README.md

 In the short term, the project focuses on understanding the role that human stressors have on biodiversity, working to identify the species and landscapes most at risk of experiencing severe declines to 2100, and the underlying driver(s) of these declines.
 It looks both into the past and projects into the future, to understand the contribution that different stressors have already had on biodiversity, and the impact they are likely to have to 2100.

 In the long term, we will shift focus to three aspects: (1) investigating the policy options and other societal strategies with capacity to restore nature and move towards a healthy functioning planet; (2) expand the model, to incorporate other human stressors (e.g. mining, forestry, etc) and taxonomies (e.g. invertebrates, etc); and (3) explore how results, data, and other information that is created during the project might be most effectively disseminated and communicated to people and organisations with capacity to use it in their daily operations.

+More information on methods, approach, outcomes, datasets, and estimated timelines is available elsewhere in the repository.